desultory/ugrd/readme.md

   - Setting the `type` to `vfat` includes the `vfat` kernel module automatically.
   - Setting the `type` to `btrfs` imports the `ugrd.fs.btrfs` module automatically.
 * `destination` (/mount name) Mountpoint for the mount, if left unset will use /mount_name.
-* `source` The source string or a dict with a key containing the source type, where the value is the target.
+* Source type: Evaluated in the following order:
   - `uuid` Mount by the filesystem UUID.
   - `partuuid` Mount by the partition UUID.
   - `label` Mount by the device label.
+  - `path` Mount by the device path.
 * `options` A list of options to add to the mount.
 * `base_mount` (false) Mounts with a mount command during `init_pre` instead of using `mount -a` in `init_main`.
 * `skip_unmount` (false) Skip running `umount` for this mount during `init_clean`.
 * `remake_mountpoint` (false) Recreate the mountpoint with mkdir before the `mount -a` is called.
 This is useful for `/dev/pty`.

-The most minimal mount entry that can be created must have a name, which will be used as the `destination`, and a `source`.
+The most minimal mount entry that can be created must have a name, which will be used as the `destination`, and a source type.

 The following configuration mounts the device with `uuid` `ABCD-1234` at `/boot`:

 ```
-[mounts.boot.source]
+[mounts.boot]
 uuid = "ABCD-1234"
 ```